Pick one bridge

 |---|---|---|---|

-| Service and communication transfer | 21 | Walmart, Amazon, McDonald's, FedEx, and Target | weekends, evenings, and holidays, Front End, Grocery, Deli, Bakery, and Produce, lift: 25-50 lbs depending on role, stand: full shift, and stocking: common, lift: varies by role, stand: full shift, and food safety: required, and posting-specific department |
+| Service and communication transfer | 56 | Walmart, Amazon, McDonald's, FedEx, and Target | weekends, evenings, and holidays, evenings, weekends, and holidays, Front End, Grocery, Deli, Bakery, and Produce, lift: not relevant, stand: not relevant, and pace: client deadlines and busy season, and lift: varies by role, stand: full shift, and food safety: required |

 Definitions